Meet The Business # 1: No Guts, No Glory – Exeter, UK

 As parents, they spent a lot of money on kid’s toys and accessories themselves.
 So, why not share this expertise with other parents that also praise for quality and value of money?
 Read more.

 We all tried growing our own food at home at some point in life.
 Some succeeded, others failed miserably.
 But let’s be honest, it’s not an easy task.
-You will certainly need enough space, time and knowledge to keep it natured and growing properly.
+You will certainly need enough space, time and knowledge to keep it natural and growing properly.
 I have failed this task for years.
 Then, I heard about Gartenzwerg and became genuinely curious about this product.

 Gartenzwerg is a fully automated and beautifully designed indoor gardening system with which people can have small fruits, vegetables and herbs year-round right from home.
 It only uses water and nutrients to grow plants.
 No soil, no pesticides, no chemicals.
 Meaning: it provides plants with everything that nature does.
 Read more.